tnordstrom/python/README.md

 imlwp_1.py, .ipynb

 - My first kick at getting through Introduction to Machine Learning with Python by Müller and Guido
-- The Jupyter Notebook version lets one see the plots - my first time getting this working
+- The Jupyter Notebook version lets one see the plots